Upright Sedum

 pink blooming sedum

 These beauties are one of the most reliable food sources for pollinators in the fall garden.
-This sedum is a native of China and is a relative of the many different types of sedums that are common in the landscape.
-This perennial is upright in growth with thick fleshy green leaves.
-About mid-summer the sedum starts to develop pink bloom buds in large clusters at the end of the stems.
+This sedum is a native of China and is a relative of the many different types of sedums common in the landscape.
+This perennial is upright in growth with thick, fleshy green leaves.
+About mid-summer, the sedum develops pink bloom buds in large clusters at the end of the stems.
 These blooms will open in late summer to early fall and bloom for several weeks.
-This perennial is one of my favorites because it is easy to grow and relatively care free.
-Plant them in full sun (although they will grow in partial shade) and well drained soil.
+This perennial is one of my favorites because it is easy to grow and relatively carefree.
+Plant them in full sun (although they will grow in partial shade) and well-drained soil.
 Sedums don’t like wet soils and will rot easily.
-They also do best in slightly poorer soil conditions as they can get too tall and fall over in overly rich conditions.
-There are a variety of different upright sedums, the most common is a variety called “Autumn Joy” however there are new selections that have a range of bloom colors from white to purple and a variety of leaf colors.
+They also do best in slightly poorer soil conditions, as they can get too tall and fall over in overly rich conditions.
+There are a variety of upright sedums; the most common is a variety called “Autumn Joy.”
+However, there are new selections with a range of bloom colors from white to purple and various leaf colors.

 MG Logo